Four different descriptions of the course design process

-5. Sketch of the 10-stage Course Design and Development process
+- Sketch of the 10-stage Course Design and Development process.
+A brief explanation of each stage is provided below.

-- The main aspects of the program will change: there are no simple solutions.
 The teacher-designers do not yet have clear ideas about the format of the changes.
-The design process is more complex and requires more knowledge and creativity.
-The teacher-designer should invest extra time in modifying the current course.
+The main aspects of the program will change: there are no simple solutions.
+The design process is more complex and requires a greater depth of knowledge and creativity.
+The teacher-designer should invest extra time in modifying the current course program.

-Designing a course is not about crafting objectives but developing the learning process.
+Designing a course is not just about crafting objectives, but about developing the learning process.

 Stage 1 Prepare and discuss the design brief with the design assignment and DD process.

-When you start redesigning your course, you first think about how you tackle your course design task.
-There is no standard course design and development process that you can follow step by step.
-The difficulty and complexity of the design task and your experience as a teacher designer determine your course redesign and development process.
-The consequence is that the teacher designer should make its version of the Basic DD process.
+When you start redesigning your course, you first consider how to approach your course design task.
+There is no standard course design and development process that you can follow step-by-step.
+The difficulty and complexity of the design task, along with your experience as a teacher designer, determine your course redesign and development process.
+The consequence is that the teacher designer should create their version of the Basic DD process.

 There are two main tasks.

-- Prepare the DD process you like to follow to finish the design task.
+- Prepare the document development (DD) process you would like to follow to complete the design task.

 Stage 2 Collect information for the selection of the pedagogical options

 Additional pedagogical and disciplinary background information is required to execute the course design process (DD process) productively.
-The information is necessary to gain sufficient insight into the design assignment and subsequently develop and select ideas for possible solutions.
+The information is necessary to gain a sufficient understanding of the design assignment and subsequently develop and select ideas for potential solutions.

 An often forgotten source of information is the reconstruction of the old version of the course: what were the good parts and which were not?
 Why did it look the way it did?